Music and Demons

 The Bible does indeed say not to be like the world, but we also see Paul saying this:

 There are those who don’t like the Church’s music, and someone has to become like them for the sake of winning a few.
-Whether it’s my friend Bobby or it’s Martin Luther, there is value in taking the music that people already enjoy and transforming it for Kingdom purposes.
+There is value in taking the music that people already enjoy and transforming it for Kingdom purposes.
 As the devil perverts music, the Church should redeem it.
-We are Christ’s Body in this world–the hands and feet of the Ultimate Redeemer.
+We are Christ’s Body in this world—the hands and feet of the Ultimate Redeemer.

 So to answer your question in summary, remember that it is not so much the type of music that is being played that influences the spiritual realm.
 Lyrics play a role, but they are not the point either.
 The point is the purpose of the heart in the moment.